jayzziii/jayzziii.github.io/README.md

-# jayzziii.github.io
+# Personal Portfolio

-The personal permanent portfolio of the user.
+The permanent personal portfolio of the user.
 Please take a look:
 https://jayzziii.github.io/